DirecTV owner backs free streaming service Locast as hedge

 AT&T has donated $500,000 to Locast, a non-profit organization that streams broadcast channels for free.
 It’s also offering access to Locast through DirecTV and its U-verse cable service.
 This option could undercut threats to pull channels during disputes.

-Locast spends at least $100,000 to launch each new market.
+Locast spends about $100,000 to launch each new market.
 It’s now in 13 cities, including New York, Los Angeles and Chicago.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.